terminatur/azure-content/articles/event-hubs/event-hubs-programming-guide.md

 # Event Hubs programming guide

 This topic describes programming with Azure Event Hubs using the Azure .NET SDK.
 It assumes a preliminary understanding of Event Hubs.
-For conceptual an overview of Event Hubs, see the [Event Hubs overview](event-hubs-overview.md).
+For a conceptual overview of Event Hubs, see the [Event Hubs overview](event-hubs-overview.md).

 ## Publishing events: event publishers